 British Columbia: Building relationships with Indigenous peoples

-It also aims to address the consequences of colonial policies which have had lasting effects on all Indigenous peoples – First Nations, Métis and Inuit.
+The B.C. government is working to address the consequences of colonial policies which have had lasting effects on all Indigenous peoples – First Nations, Métis and Inuit.

 Choose a topic: